Figure 1. Hillshade model of Požega valley (Croatia).

 Figure 4.
 Surface orientation can be broken down to two angles (or vectors): longitudinal, parallel to the sun direction, and lateral, perpendicular to sun rays.
 Terrain Shading module for QGIS provides separate adjustments for these two angles.

 Figure 5.
 Terrain shading module for hillshade analysis.
 Note two settings for angular exaggeration.

-Such bi-directional angular exaggeration is very useful for the detection and visualisation of faint terrain features that become visible only when illuminated form a specific angle.
-Lateral exaggeration in particular will accentuate slopes that are often poorly rendered with standard lambertian hillshade.
-At the same time this approach may prevent the appearance of washed out, highly illuminated slopes - a frequent, undesired effect (see the comparison of images below).
+Lateral exaggeration will accentuate slopes which may be poorly rendered with standard lambertian hillshade - as when overlying a hillshade model with a slope model.
+Such effect may be useful for the detection and visualisation of faint terrain features that are poorly visible in standard hillshade models.
+This approach may also prevent the appearance of washed out, highly illuminated slopes - a frequent, undesired effect (see the comparison of images below).